The Cyclades · Naxos

 €€€

-Down at the quiet south end of the coast — a stone-and-cedar seaside room, the catch grilled simply, the bottle list local.
-Sunset table.
+Down at the quiet south end of the coast: a stone-and-cedar seaside room, the catch grilled simply, the bottle list local.
+Take a sunset table.
 The wind-down dinner on a long-stay trip.

 South coastsunset

-InsiderThis is a sunset table, not a midday stop — come for the wind-down dinner at the end of a long-stay trip, not a quick beach lunch.
-Grilled-catch-simple is the order; keep it to the fish and the local bottle.
+InsiderThis is a sunset table, not a midday stop; come for the wind-down dinner at the end of a long-stay trip rather than a quick beach lunch.
+The grilled catch, kept simple, is the order; hold to the fish and the local bottle.

 Picasso Mexican Bistro